claws-lab/hawkeye/README.md

 ### Code setup and Requirements

-Recent versions of Pandas, numpy, sklearn, tqdm, matplotlib, seaborn, and tweepy. `requirements.txt` can be found in the `code/` folder.
+The code in this repo uses Python 3.7 and recent versions of Pandas, numpy, sklearn, tqdm, matplotlib, seaborn, and tweepy. `requirements.txt` can be found in the `code/` folder.
 You can install all the required packages using the following command:
 ```
     $ pip install -r requirements.txt
 ```